joemercer/tether/README.md

 - run "gulp build"
 - !!! should probably keep all of /semantic out of source code control
 - since it can be rebuilt from whatever the semantic-ui build thing is

+`gulp release` to push the working version live on github pages